2014 Overland Park shootings: Shootings

-Suspect
+Perpetrator

 Miller was arrested in connection to the shootings.
 Prior to his arrest, news reports described the suspected gunman as a man in his seventies who was not a Kansas native.
-Miller was an Aurora, Missouri, transplant from North Carolina, a neo-Nazi, practicing neo-Pagan beliefs, and former politician who founded and formerly led the Carolina Knights, a paramilitary organization with ties to the Ku Klux Klan in the 1980s, with the organization later being disbanded by the Southern Poverty Law Center, after which he founded another group called the White Patriot Party.
+Miller was an Aurora, Missouri transplant from North Carolina, a neo-Nazi, practicing neo-Pagan beliefs, and former politician who founded and formerly led the Carolina Knights, a paramilitary organization with ties to the Ku Klux Klan in the 1980s, with the organization later being disbanded by the Southern Poverty Law Center, after which he founded another group called the White Patriot Party.
 In the late 1980s, he was sentenced to three years in prison for weapons charging and plotting to assassinate Morris Dees, the leader and co-founder of the Southern Poverty Law Center.
 He previously served in the United States Army for 20 years, which included two tours in Vietnam.

 Miller's most recent comprehensive interview was with David Pakman of the nationally syndicated The David Pakman Show.
 Pakman also appears to be the media figure to most recently have had contact with Miller, having released email transcripts from November 2013.
 Also, The Distorted View Show previously spoke to the suspect in 2010.
-In late March, Miller visited an emergency room and was diagnosed with emphysema, being told he had a 50 percent chance of living three additional years.
+In late March, Miller visited an emergency room and was diagnosed with emphysema, at which time he was told that he had a 50 percent chance of living three additional years.
 According to a November 15, 2014, interview with The Kansas City Star, Miller said he began planning the shootings following the visit.
-He also added that he believed he would die during the shootings and that he frequently visited the Jewish Community Center of Greater Kansas City prior, including three visits that occurred hours before he first opened fire.
+He also added that he believed he would die during the shootings and that he had frequently visited the Jewish Community Center of Greater Kansas City, including three visits that occurred hours before he first opened fire.